publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schII–A/m__us_usc_t15_s1679g.md

     (b) __Factors to be considered in awarding punitive damages__

-    In determining the amount of any liability of any credit repair organization under subsection (a)(2) of this section, the court shall consider, among other relevant factors—
+    In determining the amount of any liability of any credit repair organization under subsection (a)(2), the court shall consider, among other relevant factors—

         (1) the frequency and persistence of noncompliance by the credit repair organization;